WUSTL-Biol4220/home/course_project.md

 *(Relevant labs and lectures: TBD)*

-The `make_dnds.sh` script will test for the molecular signature of positive selection using PAML.
+The `make_dnds.sh` script will test for the molecular signature of positive selection using the modeling software, PAML.

 ### Usage